sergiomrebelo/ldc-repository-example/README.md

 ## About

+🤔 **Optional**

 Provide a more detailed overview to your project.
 Explain what it does, the motivation, and any relevant background information.

-(Optional)
+If necessary, you can briefly mention the current [milestone](https://github.com/sergiomrebelo/ldc-repository-example/milestones) and its significance.

+## RoadMap

+🤔 **Optional** (High recommended if project is in development)

+- [Milestone 1](https://github.com/sergiomrebelo/ldc-repository-example/milestone/1): [Description of the milestone]
+- [Milestone 2](https://github.com/sergiomrebelo/ldc-repository-example/milestone/2): [Description of the milestone]

 ## Getting Started